 There’s only 3 things you need to get started:

-4) Include a call-to-action: invite comments, link to your products, invite to share on social, etc.
+4) Include a call-to-action: invite comments on your blog post, link to your products, invite to share on social, etc.

 “Don’t try to plan everything out to the very last detail.
 I’m a big believer in just getting it out there: create a minimal viable product or website, launch it, and get feedback.”
 Neil Patel